viogp/cosmicwebSnap/get_environ/README.md

 STEPS:

-1. **xyz2ascii.py** Output the x,y,z coordinates of galaxies into an ascii file named: [cut]\_sn[#]\_[all/centrals/satellites].dat
+1. **../selections/mass_selections.py sfr_selections.py elg_mselections.py elg_sselections.py** Output the x,y,z coordinates of galaxies into an ascii file named: [cut]\_sn[#]\_[all/centrals/satellites].dat

-Plus the output from ../selections/mass_selections.py sfr_selections.py elg_mselections.py elg_sselections.py
+**xyz2ascii.py** Used for producing a halo catalogue, before Weiguang had access to the simulation particles.

 2. Copy to taurus the resulting ascii table (maybe use rsync?): scp [name] vgonzalez@taurus.ft.uam.es:/home2/vgonzalez/cosmicweb/gal_files/

-3. Run Wiguang's code with the script for both sn39 and sn41 (note that the path to Vweb should be changed accordingly): vgonzalez@taurus.ft.uam.es:/home2/vgonzalez/cosmicweb/get_env.py
+3. Run Weiguang's code with the script for both sn39 and sn41 (note that the path to Vweb should be changed accordingly): vgonzalez@taurus.ft.uam.es:/home2/vgonzalez/cosmicweb/get_env.py

    > nohup python get_env.py >& out &